 01 of 07

-Recycle Paper and Make Your Own Unique Handmade Paper
+How to Make Your Own Paper

 Beautiful handmade papers can be purchased from arts and craft stores.
 These lovely papers make a great addition to a wide variety of card making, scrapbooking and other paper craft projects.
-While traditional making paper methods require special equipment, such as a press, there are alternatives.
+While traditional papermaking methods require special equipment, such as a press, there are alternatives.
 If you are just starting out, or want to make small amounts of handmade paper, it is easy to make paper at home using simple household supplies and waste paper that is turned into paper pulp.

 Making Simple Handmade Paper at Home

 Many paper makers use a mold and deckle to produce paper.
 This is perfect for producing large pieces of paper.
 It is possible to make smaller pieces of paper without this equipment and using only a plastic container lid as a mold.
-Because we are not using a paper press, deckle or other special equipment, the end result may be more thick, 'rustic' and less refined looking than handmade paper that has been produced using special equipment.
+Because we are not using a paper press, deckle or other special equipment, the end result may be more thick, 'rustic' and less refined-looking than handmade paper that has been produced using special equipment.
 However, this adds to the charm and makes a truly unique embellishment for many projects.
-If you enjoy this simple way of making paper at home then you may wish to invest in proper paper making equipment at a later stage.
+If you enjoy this simple way of making paper at home then you may wish to invest in proper papermaking equipment at a later stage.